-Before you take advantage of early bird Black Friday deals online — or the Cyber Monday and Cyber Week deals that will follow — take a few seconds to check the security of the websites where you plan to shop.
+Before you take advantage of early Black Friday deals online — or the Cyber Monday and Cyber Week deals that will follow — take a few seconds to check the security of the websites where you plan to shop.

 We hand over sensitive information — everything from addresses and phone numbers to credit card numbers, expiration dates and security codes — when shopping online.
 Checking a website’s security rating is one way to confirm the site is safe before you provide personal data.